 We know that source code is one of your most sensitive assets.
 Every component of Sourcegraph was designed with security in mind.
-We’ve detailed our strict production security guidelines for customers below.
+We’ve detailed our strict security guidelines for different deployment types below.

 We don’t stop at keeping your code safe.
 When your team’s developers use Sourcegraph, they can discover and use your own security best practices much more easily in your own code.
 Your team can also more easily enforce security standards during code review.

 If you have specific questions or concerns, contact us at [email protected].

 If you think you have discovered a security vulnerability in our product, please follow our instructions on how to report a security vulnerability.